ChihyingDeng/ClinicalRegex_flask/docs/source/run.rst

 * Please select the columns for report text.
 * Please enter the label name and the keyword set for the labels.
 You could only have one label and leave label 2 and label 3 blank.
 * The keyword should be separated by ``,``.
-* The report text will be lemmatized.
-For example, if you enter the keyword 'test', it will capture all the words like "test, tests, tested, testing'.
-If you only want to capture the word "test", please enter ``(test)``.
 * You could also use regular expression in the keyword, but when you are using Regex, it won't apply lemmatization automatically.
 * If ``Patient level`` is selected, the program will search all the notes belong to a patient and combine the text around the keyword together.
 * If ``Display notes with keywords only`` is selected, the program will only display the notes/patients with keyword found, but the output file will still include all the notes/patients.
+* If ``Lemmatization`` is selected, the report text will be lemmatized.
+For example, if you enter the keyword 'test', it will capture all the words including "test, tests, tested, testing'.
+If you only want to capture the word "test", please enter ``(test)``.
+* If ``Patient level`` and/or ``Lemmatization`` are selected, it will slightly increase the processing time, please be patient!

   .. image:: img/run_regex_keywords.png
      :height: 399